urosran/react-material-ui-starter/README.md

-Note: the build will fail if you don't have a local `.env` folder with the following contents that you will get from your `console.firebase.com`
+Note: the build will fail if you don't have a local `.env` folder with the following contents that you will get from your `console.firebase.com` when you create a new project - refer to firebase web client docs on how to create a project

 it should look like this:
 REACT_APP_API_KEY=